JokerJohn/DCReg/README.md

 - Second, within these cleanly subspaces, we develop **quantitative characterization** techniques that establish explicit mappings between mathematical eigenspaces and physical motion directions, providing actionable insights about which specific motions lack constraints.
 - Finally, leveraging this clean subspace, we design a **targeted mitigation** strategy: a novel preconditioner that selectively stabilizes only the identified ill-conditioned directions while preserving all well-constrained information in observable space.
 This enables efficient and robust optimization via the Preconditioned Conjugate Gradient method with a single physical interpretable parameter.

 Extensive experiments demonstrate **DCReg** achieves **at least 20% - 50% improvement in localization accuracy and 5-100 times speedup** over state-of-the-art methods across diverse environments.
-Our implementation will be available at https://github.com/JokerJohn/DCReg.